opentelekomcloud-docs/elastic-cloud-server/umn/source/service_overview/ecs_and_other_services.rst

 -  Cloud Eye

    Allows you to check the status of monitored service objects after you have obtained an ECS.
 This can be done without requiring additional plug-ins be installed.
-For details about ECS metrics supported by Cloud Eye, see `Basic ECS Metrics <../monitoring/basic_ecs_metrics.html>`__.
+For details about ECS metrics supported by Cloud Eye, see :ref:`Basic ECS Metrics <en-us_topic_0030911465>`.

 -  Key Management Service (KMS)